 - Activated Charcoal

-Activated charcoal is another powerful, stain-removing ingredient.
+Activated charcoal is another known stain-removing ingredient.
 Known as a detoxifier, activated charcoal binds to toxins and chemicals and serves as a vehicle to remove them from the body.
 In a similar fashion, it can bind to molecules on the teeth that cause discoloration from eating pigmented foods and drinks.

-This DIY Activated Charcoal Toothpaste Recipe will allow you to replace your Crest Whitestrips with a much safer alternative.
+My DIY Activated Charcoal Toothpaste Recipe will allow you to replace your Crest Whitestrips with a much safer alternative.
 You simply let it sit for 5-10 minutes on the teeth to bind to stains before rinsing.

 - Stain-Removing Toothpaste